Your contact

 General Information

-Angola is the leading oil-producing country in Africa.
+Angola is the leading oil-producing country in Africa with Nigeria.
 Its economy is largely dependent on oil, which accounts for more than 95% of exports, more than half of government revenue and 30% of GDP.

 Angola also has other natural resources: gas, diamonds and mines (copper, manganese, iron) and a significant agricultural potential that has not reached its full potential.

-The Doing Business 2019 ranking places Angola in 173rd place among the most difficult countries to do business.
-It is essential to be well informed and surrounded by experts to approach the Angolan market, and especially to secure payments.
+Doing business in Angola remains very difficult, it is essential to be well informed and surrounded by experts to approach the Angolan market, and especially to secure payments.

 Means of Payment & Banking Specificities

-Several payment methods are possible (advance payment, documentary credit and documentary discount) for exports to Angola.
+Several payment methods are possible (advance payment - difficult in practice - documentary credit and documentary discount) for exports to Angola.
 To secure payments, we strongly recommend the use of a confirmed documentary credit with payment on demand or an advance payment.
 There is a regulation that imposes exchange limits per importer unless otherwise specified (BNA Instruction No. 9/2018).

 The best invoicing currencies are the US dollar and the euro.

-Since January 2018, the kwanza has switched to a flexible exchange rate regime and remains non-convertible.
+Since January 2018, the kwanza has switched to a flexible exchange rate regime but it is still not freely convertible.

 Find out more